-4.2 Who is the Most Efficient Information Provider?
+4.2 Who is the Most Efficient Information Producer?

 We have demonstrated that information production by the secondary market is not free for the firm in that the firm eventually pays for the information it learns from the stock price in the form of a higher liquidity cost.
 We assess the comparative efficiency of this market mechanism of information production.
-To start we establish a benchmark in which the firm has the same information production technology as the speculator.
+To start we establish a benchmark in which the speculator is absent (thus the firm's disclosure policy is irrelevant) but the firm has the same information production technology as the speculator and chooses how much information to produce (before receiving z).

-Proposition 5 If the firm could use the same technology the speculator has to acquire information, the firm chooses information production $\hat{\gamma}$ .
-Compared with this benchmark case the information production by the speculator in our baseline model is too low when the growth prospect is high and too high when the growth prospect is low.
+Proposition 5 Compared with the information production in this benchmark case, the information production by the speculator in our baseline model (with the optimal disclosure policy) is either too low (when the growth prospect is high) or too high (when the growth prospect is low).

 Proposition 5 reveals the suboptimal nature of the information production through the secondary stock market.
 The efficiency loss originates from the misalignment of the speculator's private incentive with the firm's.
 The speculator's profit-driven information acquisition has the negative externality on the firm value through the liquidity cost and the positive externality through the investment decision, but the speculator internalizes neither of them.
-Since in our model the investment value of information increases with growth prospect but the trading profit (or liquidity cost) does not, the speculator's incentive produces too little information when the net externality is positive and too much when the net externality is negative.
+Since in our model after controlling for information acquisition γ the investment value of information increases with growth prospect but the trading profit (or liquidity cost) does not, the speculator's incentive produces too little information when the net externality is positive and too much when the net externality is negative.

 Despite its inefficiency, the advantage of information production through financial markets is highlighted in the comparison with its alternatives.
 One alternative is that the firm could hire outside consultants or set up internal organizations to produce information.
 These mechanisms suffer from the well-known and well-studied agency problems in a contractual relationship.
-Thus, the market mechanism has competitive advantage for information that is subject to severe agency issues, such as information that is difficult to be quantified, not incentive-compatible for direct revelation by the information owner/producer, and information whose most efficient provider could be not easily identified.
+Thus, the market mechanism has a competitive advantage for those information whose acquisition is subject to severe agency issues, such as information that is difficult to be quantified, not incentive-compatible for direct revelation by the information owner/producer, and information whose most efficient provider could be not easily identified.

 Another alternative is to use prediction markets to produce forward-looking information, a tool that has become increasingly popular (see Wolfers and Zitzewitz (2004) for a survey of prediction markets).
-Part of the demonstrated success of a prediction market is attributed to its ability to overcome the "comprehensiveness" problem of the stock price (e.g., Bresnahan, Milgrom, and Paul (1992)), a problem abstracted away in our model.
-However, the number one practical problem for prediction market is that they suffer lack of market depth and thus incentive for information acquisition (e.g., Wolfers and Zitzewitz (2006)).
+Part of the demonstrated success of a prediction market is attributed to its ability to overcome the "comprehensiveness" problem of the stock price (e.g., Bresnahan, Milgrom, and Paul (1992)), a problem abstracted away in our model.11 However, the number one practical problem for prediction market is that they suffer lack of market depth and thus incentive for information acquisition (e.g., Wolfers and Zitzewitz (2006)).
 As illustrated in our model, for markets to produce information, it is indispensable to provide participants with incentive to acquire information.
 In financial market such incentive is provided mainly by trading profits that are affected by market depth and disclosure policy.